momchil-anachkov/ethereum-watcher/README.md

 - Put your Infura API key in `~/api-key.txt`
 - `npm install`
 - `npm start`
-- You can go to `localhost:3000/api-docs/` to explore what the API supports
+- Go to `localhost:3000/api-docs/` to explore what the API supports
+- Use the HTTP API to create some watch rules, which will start logging transactions that match them

 ## Debugging
 You can `npm start debug` and connect with your favorite Node debugger on port `9229`

 ## Features
+- Rule System that determines which transactions to log
+  - Watch rules are persisted across restarts.
+They are loaded from the DB on startup.
+  - Watch rules can be added/deleted or toggled active/inactive, and changes are effective immediately
+  - Transactions are linked to the rule that they matched to
+    - If a rule is deleted, all its transactions go along with it
 - HTTP Server To Manage Watch Rules. `http://localhost:3000`
   - Default port is `3000`, if that doesn't work for you, you can change it in `~/config.json`
   - OpenAPI Spec, detailing the API `openapi.yaml`